DevopsAde/Devops_Project/WEB STACK/README.md

 ![Alt text](<Images/sudo echo.png>)

+## Hurray!!!!
+It works.

-Hurray!!!!
-It works you see the text from the **`echo`** command i wrote to the index.html file, it basically means the NGinx site is working efficiently.
+You see the text from the **`echo`** command i wrote to the index.html file, it basically means the Nginx site is working efficiently.

 ![Alt text](<Images/echo command works.png>)